BrunoScholles98/GigaXReport-A-Multimodal-Diagnostic-Framework-with-Specialized-Language-Models-SLMs/README.md

 <a name="contact"></a>
 ## Contact

 Please feel free to reach out with any comments, questions, reports, or suggestions via email at [brunoscholles98@gmail.com](mailto:brunoscholles98@gmail.com) or [matheusvirgiliomcp@gmail.com](mailto:matheusvirgiliomcp@gmail.com).
-Additionally, you can contact me via WhatsApp at +351 913 686 499.
+Additionally, you can contact us via WhatsApp at +351 913 686 499 or +55 61 98275-5573.

 ---